 Why a Graduate Degree at Buffalo State?

 Specialized graduate degree programs include creative studies, data science and analytics, literacy specialist and a certificate of advanced study in art conservation.
-While teacher education remains a tradition at Buffalo State, other graduate programs in adult education, applied economics, and higher education and student affairs administration are unique within SUNY.
+While teacher education remains a tradition at Buffalo State, graduate programs in adult education, applied economics, and higher education and student affairs administration are unique within SUNY.
 Applied programs in public relations, Teaching English to Speakers of Other Languages (TESOL), urban education, music education, great lakes environmental science, public and nonprofit management (MPA), museum studies, professional applied and computational mathematics, science education, and students with disabilities 7-12 generalist and students with disabilities 7-12 subject extensions offer exceptional opportunities for professional advancement.

 Outstanding opportunities for internships and clinical practice abound.
 Because Buffalo State is located in New York State’s second-largest city, the college can arrange many opportunities for field study or research.